Reading time: 15 minutes

 Indeed, his career could have been written by Charles Dickens.
 Think of the younger Ebenezer Scrooge, and, like Scrooge, in the end, Rabey’s past caught up with him.
 But there was to be no redemption.

 It’s beyond the scope of these posts to itemise every shady deal and every shameless con-operation Rabey carried out15.
 Instead, I’m going to focus my attention on the years 1864-1872, the later period of his colourful career.
 This ought to serve to illustrate the (often questionable) business practices of the high Victorian era, and serve to remind the reader that mining wasn’t just a risky business for the men below the ground16.

 As with my previous work on the Cornish Food Riots of 184717, I’ve divided my work on Paul Rabey the Younger, entitled They Died With Their Shoes On18, into separate posts, of which this is the first:

-- Part two, Paul Rabey and the False Imprisonment, will be posted on Sunday March 27.
+Part two, Paul Rabey and the False Imprisonment, can be read HERE.

 - The narrative for this section is taken from the Royal Cornwall Gazette (hereafter RCG), 29 March 1866, p8, and the Western Daily Press, April 6 1866, p3.

 - For a brief explanation of the Cost Book system in Cornish mining, see John Rowe, Cornwall in the Age of the Industrial Revolution, 2nd enlarged edition, Cornish Hillside Publications 1993, p23-5.